-Spartan College recognizes that, on occasion, a student, faculty member, staff or interested third party may have a concern or issue that necessitates a prompt and fair resolution.
-Spartan administration operates an open-door policy.
+Spartan College of Aeronautics and Technology recognizes that, on occasion, a student, faculty member, staff or interested third party may have a concern or issue that necessitates a prompt and fair resolution.
+The College administration operates an open-door policy.
 To address these issues, faculty, staff, and interested third parties should report their concern to the Program Chair, Dean, and/or Campus Director/President.